Solving the Transient Dyson Equation with Quasilinear Complexity via Matrix Compression: Introduction

 A natural starting point to solve \cref{eq:retarded_dyson_equation} is to discretize the time axis using a regular time grid $t_p = t_0 + p \delta_t$ for $0 \leq p \leq N$, where $\delta_t$ is the time step and $N+1$ is the number of points.
 Any kernel $F(t,t')$ is formally discretized into the block matrix $\mathbf{F}$.
 Each block is defined by

 The traditional method stores each block explicitly, thus requiring $\mathcal{O}(N^2)$ space, and setting a lower bound on the computational complexity.
-The equation for the retarded Dyson equation is usually solved using a time-stepping approach that requires $\mathcal{O}(N^3)$ operations, as shown in \cite{Talarico2019, Kaye2021}.
+The retarded Dyson equation is usually solved using a time-stepping approach demanding $\mathcal{O}(N^3)$ operations as $N$ steps must be computed for $N$ values of $t'$ and each step requires summing over the full system history to evaluate the integral as shown in \cite{Talarico2019, Kaye2021}.
 Using \cref{eq:kinetic_dyson} to evaluate the Keldysh component requires integrating over all the history of the system, starting at $-\infty$.
 While there are methods to perform this integral \cite{NESSI, Kaye2021, Dong2020}, we impose in the following that the self-energy is turned on at $t = t_0$ and eventually turned off after $t_\text{end}$, \textit{i.e.} $\forall (t,t') \notin [t_0, t_\text{end}]^2: \Sigma(t,t')^{R/A/K} = 0$.
 This simplifies the discussion by ensuring that all integration domains lie within $[t_0, t_\text{end}]$.

 As $N \sim \tau_{\text{long}} / \tau_{\text{short}}$, with $\tau_{\text{long}}$ and $\tau_{\text{short}}$ the longest and shortest system timescales, the traditional time-stepping method require $\mathcal{O}(\left(\tau_{\text{long}} / \tau_{\text{short}}\right)^3)$ operations.
 This unfavourable scaling has prevented the use of the Dyson equation in simulating quantum system with widely separated timescales.
-Alternative methods that sacrifice part of the quantum field elegance and flexibility for speed have emerged \cite{kloss2021tkwant, kloss2021tkwant, Tuovinen}.
-However, recent works have reduced the required time and space to solve the Dyson equation to $\mathcal{O}(N^2 \log(N))$ and $\mathcal{O}(N \log(N))$, respectively, by using matrix compression techniques \cite{Kaye2021}.
+Alternative methods that sacrifice part of the quantum field elegance and flexibility for speed have emerged \cite{kloss2021tkwant, kloss2021tkwant, Tuovinen}, or solver specialized for specific form of the equation \cite{Ortega-Taberner2023, Venitucci2018, KayeEquilibrium}.
+However, recent works have reduced the required time and space to solve the Dyson equation to $\mathcal{O}(N^2 \log(N))$ and $\mathcal{O}(N \log(N))$, respectively, by using matrix compression techniques to perform fast integral evaluation and compress the kernel representation \cite{Kaye2021}.
 Here, we take a step beyond by proposing a new discretization of the Dyson equation in time domain that enables a more efficient use of matrices compression method.
 As a result, we reduce the time complexity from a quadratic scaling to the quasilinear scaling $\mathcal{O}(N \log(N))$ without further assumptions.